Shashank-TS/ForgeAI/README.md

-# 🤖 QuickAI SaaS Platform
+# 🤖 ForgeAI SaaS Platform

 An advanced **AI-powered SaaS application** built with the **MERN stack**, integrating **Clerk authentication** and **subscription-based access**.
 This platform allows users to generate **articles, blog titles, images, edit images, and get resume reviews** — with separate **Free** and **Premium plans**.